nluka/ntest/simple-example/README.md

 ```

-After compiling and running, the tester program generates a few files:
+After compiling and running the tester program, several files are generated:

 ```
 ntest